 The Healthy Richmond team operates as the backbone staff to support all the members of the Hub.
 We support the work by planning, managing, and supporting the initiative through ongoing facilitation, technology and communications support, data collection and reporting, and coordination of all the logistics related to collective activities.

-Our Hub Manager, Roxanne Carrillo Garza, MSW, represents LISC and coordinates and builds capacity of the Steering Committee and Healthy Richmond Hub Partners.
+Roxanne Carrillo Garza, MSW, Senior Director for Healthy Richmond, coordinates and builds capacity of the Steering Committee and Healthy Richmond Hub Partners.
 Roxanne has previously worked in the Contra Costa County Health Department, and has worked in the Richmond community for over two decades.

 Our Evaluation & Learning Specialist (ELS), a team at Social Policy Research Associates, plays an important role in facilitating the use of data and information as well as building evaluation capacity with partners.